nogibjj/Javidan_Individual_Project_2/README.md

    ```

 ## GitHub Actions
 The project utilizes GitLab CI/CD for automated testing, building, and linting.
-The configuration file (`.gitlab-ci.yml`) includes jobs to:
+The configuration file (`.github/workflows/main.yml`) includes jobs to:
 - Test the codebase to ensure that all functionalities work as expected.
 - Build the optimized binary to be provided as an artifact.
 - Lint the code using Clippy to maintain code quality.
+- Format the code using rustfmt

 ## Optimized Rust Binary
 The GitLab CI/CD pipeline is configured to generate an optimized Rust binary.
 After successful builds, you can download the binary as an artifact from the pipeline page on GitLab.